 In 1996 I invented a new sport called “static surfing”.
 Instead of a surfboard I used an ironing board.
 I thought it was going to be the “next big thing” but my teenage children were so embarrassed that we had to leave Whangamata and move to Auckland.

 Now I work for myself.
 I write books, draw cartoons, visit schools, and perform comedy shows for adults and for children.
 Sometimes I even work as an “extra” on TV shows and movies.
-A few weeks ago I had a liver transplant on Shortland Street!
+Once I had a liver transplant operation on Shortland Street!
 (I’m very good at lying down and pretending to be asleep.)

-You can find out even more about me in the links below:
+You can find out even more about me in the link below: